MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/device-based-licensing.md

 > [!IMPORTANT]
 > Device-based licensing for Microsoft 365 Apps for enterprise is available as a license only for some commercial customers and some education customers.
 For commercial customers, the license is *Microsoft 365 Apps for enterprise (device)* and is available only through Enterprise Agreement/Enterprise Agreement Subscription.
 For education customers, the license is *Microsoft 365 Apps for Education (device)* and is available only through Enrollment for Education Solutions (EES).
 For more information, read the blog post on [education availability](https://educationblog.microsoft.com/2019/08/attention-it-administrators-announcing-device-based-subscription-for-education/).
 For commercial availability, contact your Microsoft account representative.

-## Requirements for using device-based licensing for Office 365 ProPlus
+## Requirements for using device-based licensing for Microsoft 365 Apps for enterprise

 The following are the requirements for device-based licensing for Microsoft 365 Apps for enterprise: